rkomaragiri02/fetch-takehome/README.md

 - Web browser: Chrome / Firefox / Edge / Safari (latest)

 **Environment variables**
 This project uses environment variables to store the base URL.
-Create a .env file at the root of the project folder and add `VITE_BASE_URL = 'https://frontend-take-home-service.fetch.com'` to it
+Create a .env file at the root of the project folder and add `VITE_API_URL = 'https://frontend-take-home-service.fetch.com'` to it

 **Steps**